 Konya, Meram, Turkey (Türkiye)

-Pain Perception of Wong-Baker Scale
+Pain Perception Measured by the Wong-Baker FACES Pain Rating Scale

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.